 It’s not surprising that our microbiomes differ from those our primal ancestors harbored, seeing as our environment has changed tremendously lately.
 We modern humans are exposed to many environmental agents that were not present in ancestral environments.
 Many of these agents, including highly processed foods and antibiotics, are know to have a destructive impact on the microbial communities that colonize our bodies.
 In order to regain our health, we need to rebuild our microbiomes.

-The infographic below depicts 12 strategies that can help your diversify and repair your microbiome.
+The infographics below depict a set of strategies that can help you protect, diversify, and repair your microbiome.